-The streaming service gave many critically acclaimed TV shows from regular broadcast or cable networks a second life.
-Some of the best televisions shows ever made are now available for binge viewing on the service.
-Let’s take a look at the best TV shows you can stream on Netflix, including both original shows exclusive to the service, and older shows first shown by other outlets.
+Netflix gave many critically acclaimed TV shows from regular broadcast and cable networks a second life.
+Some of the best television shows ever made are now available for binge viewing on the service.
+In addition, they have a healthy portfolio of original shows and mini series for your viewing pleasure.

 Best shows on Netflix:

-Editor’s note: This list will be updated as TV shows leave and other shows make their debut on Netflix.
+Editor’s note: This list of the best shows on Netflix will be updated as TV series leave and others make their debut on Netflix.

 1. Breaking Bad